 - Designed and implemented mTLS via HBONE tunneling for metrics endpoints in Istio's Ambient Mesh aligning with zero-trust principle.
 Became a Member of Istio's Networking Working Group upon the completion of the internship work.

-- Implemented admin operations security controls in Thanos Compactor UI and Bucket Web UI that restricts critical admin-level operations at both API and UI levels, improving production security posture for large-scale monitoring deployments - PR
+- Implemented admin operations security controls in Thanos UI that restricts critical admin-level operations at both API and UI levels, improving production security posture for large-scale monitoring deployments - PR

 - Added comprehensive network security policies for Kubernetes-deployed Thanos components using NetworkPolicy resources to establish network isolation and reduce attack surface in multi-tenant environments